mustaqsheikh/superuikit/README.md

 Useful to Anyone:
 ----------------

-Wanting to build Awesome Web Apps,
+Wanting to build Awesome Web Apps, see demos and docs here, http://www.getuikit.com/

-Using the PLugin
+Using the Plugin
 -----------------

 Follow these simple steps: